|Smith Brothers Services, LLC|

 THE most important thing is to get the Packing Nut loose.
 IF you cannot get it loose, there is no point in buying a new Packing Set.
 If the chrome on the rod is rusted, chipped, or pitted, there is no point in replacing the packing set.
 Getting the nut loose is either very easy, or impossible, in my experience.
 The nuts are usually cast steel, and shatter easily.

 Loosen the Packing Nut all the way, and then yank out the Packing Set and Rod.
 I got this one loose and took the PA Ram apart a few months ago, so it is dusty.
+(Click on any picture on this page for a larger view).

 I separated the Packing Set to show the pieces.
 Take a picture of yours before you take the old ones off so you have a record of how many, and what order they are in.
 The new Packing Set will be installed the same as the old Packing Set.